BREAKING: 10th arrest in probe involving Immigration officials

 A 39-year-old man from the Bodden Town area was arrested on suspicion of three corruption-related offences, according to an ACC statement issues late Tuesday (7 November).
 The offences include Bribery of a Public Officer, Fraud on the Government and Breach of Trust.

-Past ACC statements relating to arrests in this investigation specifically noted when public officials were among those arrested.
-This latest release did not describe the arrested man as a public official.
+Past ACC statements relating to arrests in this investigation specifically noted when public officials were among those arrested and the arrested man has been identified as a public official.

-At least three of those arrested in connection with this probe are public officials.
+At least four of those arrested in connection with this probe are public officials.

 The ACC says all those arrested in this matter have been bailed.